firesim/firesim/docs/Advanced-Usage/Generating-Different-Targets.rst

 Specifying A Target Instance
 ----------------------------

-To generate a specific instance of a target, the build system leverages four Make variables:
+To generate a specific instance of a target, the build system leverages five Make variables:

 1. ``TARGET_PROJECT``: this points the Makefile (`sim/Makefile`) at the right target-specific Makefrag, which defines the generation and metasimulation